blakesmods/web/apps/web/content/docs/1.21/ironjetpacks/jetpack-json.md

 ::u-badge{label="Required"}
 ::

-How enchantable the armor should be.
+How enchantable the jetpack should be.
 ```json
 {
   "enchantability": 15